 South and Southeast Asia are home to Sarus Cranes, as well as Black-necked Cranes, and wintering Demoiselle and Eurasian Cranes.
 Vulnerable Sarus Cranes face a myriad of challenges across their range, including loss of wetlands due to agricultural development and reduced water flows, as well as egg removal, power line collisions, pesticide poisoning and other direct threats.

-Strong cultural ties to cranes and wetlands in India, Nepal, Cambodia, and Vietnam provide unique opportunities to engage people in the conservation of these intensely settled landscapes using the Sarus Crane as a flagship species, which in turn also benefits local communities and other species.
-Our work includes (click here to learn more about these activities in South/Southeast Asia):
+Strong cultural ties to cranes and wetlands in India, Nepal, Cambodia and Vietnam provide unique opportunities to engage people in the conservation of these intensely settled landscapes using the Sarus Crane as a flagship species, which in turn also benefits local communities and other species.
+Our work includes:

-- Securing the Sarus Crane population in South Asia through community-supported conservation practices and governmental policies that maintain the rich biodiversity of agricultural landscapes.
+Securing the Sarus Crane population in South Asia through community-supported conservation practices and governmental policies that maintain the rich biodiversity of agricultural landscapes.
+We are:

-- Supporting the growth of Southeast Asia’s population of Sarus Cranes through community-based conservation efforts and broader Mekong River initiatives to protect important wetlands.
+Supporting the growth of Southeast Asia’s population of Sarus Cranes through community-based conservation efforts and broader Mekong River initiatives to protect important wetlands.
+We are:

-- Monitoring the status of cranes and their habitats from South Asia to Australia and implementing conservation strategies to address emerging threats.
+Monitoring the status of cranes and their habitats from South Asia to Australia and implementing conservation strategies to address emerging threats.
+We are:

 - Enhancing and coordinating strategies for monitoring the status and threats for Sarus Cranes and their habitats in India, Nepal, Myanmar, Cambodia-Vietnam, and Australia.

 - Monitoring wintering populations of Eurasian Cranes, Demoiselle Cranes, and Black-necked Cranes in South Asia and, with partners, identifying threat mitigation strategies to secure the future of these species.